 “Hopefully, when the project is finalized the documents will be made available to the public”, says Iina Soiri.

 The Swedish engagement in the African liberation movements generated political flyers, posters and literature making its way to the Nordic Africa Institute library during the sixties, seventies and eighties.

 The original documents will remain archived at the Institute.
 Due to the extent of the material and lack of resources, it is only being listed and not fully cataloged.
 The lists will give interested users an overview of the content of the collection and it will be digitally searchable.

 TEXT AND PHOTO: Susanna Dukaric

-‘The Nordic countries and Africa: old and new relations’ by Lennart Wohlgemuth
+‘The Nordic countries and Africa: old and new relations’ External link, opens in new window. by Lennart Wohlgemuth